 Mr. Buddy Heater

-This is one of the most popular portable heaters used by vanlifers.
-It’s an open-flame heat source that is inexpensive (currently $90), indoor-safe and runs on 1 lb. propane tanks.
+Buddy heaters are one of the most popular portable heaters used by vanlifers.
+A buddy heater is an open-flame heat source that is inexpensive (currently $90), indoor-safe and runs on 1 lb. propane tanks.
 The heater can easily heat up a small van or small RV quickly and will automatically turn off if tipped over, the pilot light turns off, or low oxygen levels are detected.

 The Buddy heater is powered by propane (no plugin or batteries are necessary).
 Igniting the pilot light turns it “on”, which you do by opening the propane valve and hitting the big button to create a spark and create the flame.

-But you should only use this heater with proper ventilation and a carbon monoxide detector installed.
-Even though it’s marketed as indoor-safe, you can never be too careful.
+But you should only use buddy heaters with proper ventilation and a carbon monoxide detector installed.
+Even though this portable propane heater is marketed as indoor-safe, you can never be too careful.
 I’ve heard stories of campers accidentally burning down their home on wheels because they left their Buddy heater running unattended…

 Electric Heaters for Camper Vans

-Electric heaters are a fantastic option for heating your camper van.
+Electric heaters (AKA catalytic heaters) are a fantastic option for heating your camper van.
+A catalytic heater can produce heat without an open flame.
 They plug into regular power outlets and come in a wide variety of shapes and sizes.
 Those same space heaters that people use in their homes and offices can be used for heating a camper van.

 – Very inexpensive